 What Causes Pelvic Floor Dysfunction?

 Like most chronic pelvic pain conditions, the full causes of pelvic floor dysfunction are still unknown.
 Doctors can, however, link pelvic floor dysfunction to conditions or events that weaken the pelvic muscles or tear connective tissue.
-Common factors include:
+Please note that we are discussing Pelvic Floor Dysfunction unique to people with uteruses, although the chronic pelvic pain condition can affect people with penises, too.

 - Traumatic injuries to the pelvic area (like a car accident or sexual trauma)